Photo: Bryan Dearsley / LuxuryUK

 All Aboard, Just Like Poirot

-The next day my wife and I hopped aboard the Dartmouth Steam Railway & Riverboat Company for a picturesque tour along the spectacular Torbay coast, and then inland through the wooded slopes bordering the Dart estuary to Kingswear.
 Christie herself had enjoyed this journey, so much that she insisted on Poirot taking it more than once.
 We jump off our carriage at Greenway Halt Station and follow a steep path 20 minutes through the woods to Greenway, Christie’s beautiful holiday home on the banks of the River Dart.

 Greenway is a magical place, with its rich historical interior and the wildness and mystery of its gardens.
 Now run by the National Trust, the house is just as Christie and her family left it.
-In the library you can hear an audio clip of Agatha’s grandson Mathew reminiscing about his childhood holidays here.
-The many rooms of the home are filled with interesting collectables; book manuscripts, her old Remington typewriter, and scrapbooks filled with stories and photographs.
+In the library, you can hear an audio clip of Agatha’s grandson Mathew reminiscing about his childhood holidays here.

 Agatha Christie set three of her novels here.
-In Dead Man’s Folly it appears as Nasse House, and the boathouse was the scene of a murder.
+In Dead Man’s Folly, it appears as Nasse House and the boathouse was the scene of a murder.
 In Ordeal by Innocence, the house appears as Sunny Point House and the Greenway Quay bell is used to summon the ferry to Drymouth (Dartmouth).
-Even the Baghdad Chest in the hallway of the house makes an appearance in The Body in the Library.
-We re-join the steam train and carry on to Dartmouth, where we venture by riverboat up the River Dart to view Greenway from the water.

 The Mysterious Case of the Disappearing Island

-Further south along the coast near Bigbury-on-Sea we encounter the mysterious case of the disappearing island.
-Well, Burgh Island doesn’t really vanish; it is just an island at high tide, when a unique water tractor provides access.
-At low tide you can wander to the island across the sandy beach flats.
+Further south along the coast near Bigbury-on-Sea, we encounter the mysterious case of the disappearing island.
+Well, Burgh Island doesn’t really vanish; it is just an island at high tide when a unique water tractor provides access.
+At low tide, you can wander to the island across the sandy beach flats.

 Christie used to frequent the Burgh Island Hotel when it was a private home in the late 1920s.
 Surrounded by dramatic cliffs and often shrouded in ominous mists, one can see why the unique tidal island intrigued the author enough to set two of her most beloved mysteries here, Evil Under the Sun and And Then There Were None.

-The coastal region of South Devon has been dubbed the English Riviera because of its balmy climate and seaside location, and it is therefore no great mystery why the region is recognized as a wonderful travel destination.
 Yet it is in its steam trains, disappearing islands, clifftop walks, grand hotels, shimmering white villas and fashionable resorts, that the pervading presence of the Queen of Crime, Agatha Christie, arrests the senses, so much so that you expect to be joined in your rail car, at any time, by a certain moustachioed, egg-headed, Belgian detective.

 What You Need to Know About the Agatha Christie Festival